How To Fix Windows Search?

-Type a keyword or two and it will reveal not only file and data results, but also web links, Windows tools, and settings.
-This can be very useful if you wish to find and open a specific Windows setting or tool in a single click.
-Using Windows Search, there is no need to look for a particular setting manually or go through several different windows to find a file.
-As well as typing manually, you can also use Cortana, the voice recognition assistant.
+There is no need to look for a particular setting manually or go through several different windows to find a file using Windows Search.
+The same can be said about typing manually since you can also use Cortana, the voice-recognition assistant.
 If it is more convenient for you to use voice search, the results will be the same as typing.

-Despite these advantages, operating systems are not perfect and users often face problems when using Microsoft Windows.
-For example, Windows Search might not be working properly, or not working at all.
+Despite these advantages, operating systems are not perfect, and users often face problems when using Microsoft Windows.
+Windows Search might not work correctly or not work at all.
 In this article, we show several methods to fix this type of problem.
-Since it can be difficult to ascertain what exactly causes these problems, you may need to try a number of the methods outlined below.

 Table of Contents: